 Regions: Italy, Switzerland (Ticino), San Marino, Vatican City

 Significance: Italian remains the language of fashion, design, culinary arts, and luxury goods.
 Italy’s position as the world’s 8th largest economy makes Italian language localization essential for premium brands and tourism services.
-The Italian market shows particularly strong preference for native-language content in sectors like food, fashion, and automotive.
+The Italian market shows a particularly strong preference for native-language content in sectors like food, fashion, and automotive.

 7. Spanish